Instacart: Finance

-Shopper concerns
+Labor practices and legal issues

+Workforce

 Instacart has approximately 600,000 shoppers on their platform.
 Instacart shoppers are independent contractors, and the majority of shoppers shop less than 10 hours per week.
 In June 2015, Instacart began hiring some shoppers as part-time employees, known as in-store shoppers, starting with Chicago and Boston and extending to shoppers in Atlanta, Miami, and Washington, D.C. the following month.

+In January 2021, the company announced plans to lay off nearly 2,000 in-store employees.
+Instacart said that the layoffs were due to stores increasingly using Instacart to have consumers place orders, but have their own employees fulfill the order instead of Instacart's workforce, reducing reliance on Instacart's in-store shoppers.

+Worker classification

 In March 2017, Instacart agreed to pay $4.6 million to settle a class action settlement stemming from the alleged misclassification of its personal shoppers as independent contractors.
 The suit, filed in March 2015, alleged 18 violations, including improper tip pooling and failure to reimburse workers for business expenses.

 In February 2020, 15 Instacart in-store shoppers in Skokie, Illinois voted to form a trade union.

+COVID-19 response

 In March 2020, shoppers impacted by COVID-19 would be eligible for up to 14 days of sick pay.
 Instacart required that workers either get a positive COVID-19 test or be under a mandatory quarantine by a public health or other government agency.
 Workers demanded hazard pay and personal protective equipment.
 In early April 2020, Instacart began providing safety kits to workers.
 In June, Instacart changed its sick leave in an agreement reached by it and the D.C.
 Attorney General, Karl Racine.
 Under the agreement, Instacart provided paid leave to workers who were clinically diagnosed with COVID-19 by a doctor or other medical professional along with those who had a household member contract COVID-19.
 The agreement also provided workers access to telemedicine services.
 In January 2021, Instacart announced a $25 stipend to provide financial assistance to company shoppers who choose to get the COVID-19 vaccine.

-In January 2021, the company announced plans to lay off nearly 2,000 in-store employees.
-Instacart said that the layoffs were due to stores increasingly using Instacart to have consumers place orders, but have their own employees fulfill the order instead of Instacart's workforce, reducing reliance on Instacart's in-store shoppers.
+2020 customer data exposure

+In July 2020 data tied to an estimated 278,531 Instacart accounts - names, partial addresses, the last four digits of payment cards and recent order histories - was reported for sale on dark-web marketplaces.
+Instacart denied any breach of its systems, attributed the exposure to credential stuffing and forced password resets, security researchers and customers interviewed by TechCrunch said the data looked genuine.
+Instacart did not offer two-factor authentication at the time.